Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Results

 \subsubsection{EEG-level classification results}

 For LOSO CV, we present the results for classification both with and without the LTMGH dataset.
-We applied LOSO CV on the LTMGH EEGs, to verify whether the proposed systems perform well on those EEGs after recalibration of the EEG-level classifiers.
-Since the LTMGH EEGs have unusual spectra, we also report the average results for LOSO CV, excluding those EEGs.
+We applied LOSO CV on the LTMGH EEGs to verify whether the proposed systems perform well on those EEGs after recalibration of the EEG-level classifiers.
+Since the LTMGH EEGs appears to be less generalizable, we also report the average results for LOSO CV, excluding those EEGs.
 For the same reason, we also exclude those EEGs from the LOIO CV analysis.

-For LOIO CV (excluding LTMGH dataset), the SDLS achieved the highest mean BAC of 82.0\%, with the ULS and SSLS reaching a mean BAC of 80.6\% and 79.7\%, respectively.
-However, if we include the LTMGH dataset, the ULS obtains the best mean BAC of 75.7\%, which is substantially lower, as the system performed poorly on the LTMGH dataset.
+For LOIO CV (excluding LTMGH dataset), the DLDS achieved the highest mean BAC of 82.0\%, with the TDS and SLDS reaching a mean BAC of 80.6\% and 79.7\%, respectively.
+However, if we include the LTMGH dataset, the TDS obtains the best mean BAC of 75.7\%, which is substantially lower, as the system performed poorly on the LTMGH dataset.
 All three systems lead to unsatisfactory classification results for LOIO CV on the LTMGH dataset, as the LTMGH EEGs do not match well with the EEGs from other datasets.
-Therefore, for EEGs with unusual characteristics (e.g., enhanced delta power as in the LTMGH EEGs), we must recalibrate the EEG-level classification systems.
+Therefore, for EEGs that are not generalizable (e.g., enhanced delta power as in the LTMGH EEGs), we must recalibrate the EEG-level classification systems.
 To assess the improvement after recalibration, we perform LOSO CV on all datasets, including LTMGH EEGs.

-For LOSO CV (including LTMGH dataset), the ULS achieved the best mean BAC of 80.5\%, with a decent classification BAC of 75.8\% on the LTMGH dataset.
-Meanwhile, the SSLS and SDLS achieved a mean BAC below 80.0\%, with BAC of around 70.0\% on the LTMGH dataset.
+For LOSO CV (including the LTMGH dataset), the TDS achieved the best mean BAC of 80.5\%, with a decent classification BAC of 75.8\% on the LTMGH dataset.
+Meanwhile, the SLDS and DLDS achieved a mean BAC below 80.0\%, with a BAC of around 70.0\% on the LTMGH dataset.

-One of the reasons that the SSLS and SDLS yield poor results for the LTMGH EEGs may be because we performed a modified LOSO CV on the LTMGH dataset (we do not have labeled channel data from LTMGH to train the channel-level classifier).
-Hence, the SSLS and SDLS may not be able to detect channel-wise slowing accurately.
-Instead, deploying a classification system without a channel-level detector such as the ULS to perform EEG-level classification may resolve this issue.
+One of the reasons that the SLDS and DLDS yield poor results for the LTMGH EEGs can be because we performed a modified LOSO CV on the LTMGH dataset (we do not have labeled channel data from LTMGH to train the channel-level classifier).
+Hence, the SLDS and DLDS may not be able to detect channel-wise slowing accurately.
+Instead, deploying a classification system without a channel-level detector such as the TDS to perform EEG-level classification may resolve this issue.

 When we exclude the LTMGH dataset, all three systems yield an approximately identical LOSO CV mean BAC of 82.0\%.
 This observation implies that the three systems can generate the same EEG-level classification accuracy after recalibration with EEGs from a particular dataset, despite the different system pipelines.
 However, this only applies to EEGs recorded under standard conditions (EEGs from TUH, NNI, and Fortis).